TOPOFGR/react-intl-hooks/README.md

 }
 ```

-In the following example you see how can you use the formatting options.
+In the following example you see how to use the formatting options.

 #### Example: